AvePoint/FLY-Migration/WebAPI/README.md

 FLY provides Web APIs for developers to build their own migration solutions.

-You can find the API key and document in FLY interface Management -> General Settings -> API Keys.
+You can get the API key and API documentation in FLY interface > Management > General Settings > API Keys.